 A couple of weeks ago, I received an email from Gabriel Lamug-Nanawa (Gabby), a Jesuit priest in Cambodia, who has a proposal for churches in his local area to promote Plastic-Free Lent this year.
 Last year, Gabby went on a plastic fast for Lent and found the experience to be not only good for the planet but an important part of his spiritual practice as well.
 I asked him to describe his experience from last year and his proposal this year.
 Here is Gabby in his own words.

 Cambodia has had a tragic past and has only quite recently begun to open up to the modern world.
 Our cities are urbanizing very rapidly.
 But as people reach out and embrace modernity, a lot of other things such as disposable plastic is seeping through and is turning Cambodia’s beautiful rustic landscape into a littered mess.
-Cambodia does not need these problems, and… Read the rest
+Cambodia does not need these problems, and perhaps this coming Lenten season will be a good opportunity to pray and discern together how better still… Read the rest

 First, it’s important to have some strategies for avoiding acquiring a lot of holiday plastic in the first place.
 I let my friends and family know early on in my plastic-free experiment that I would appreciate gifts of experiences or donations to charities instead of “things,” which reduces the chances that they will get me presents made from or packaged in plastic.
 (Here’s an example of a letter I sent to my family a few years ago.)
 Those are the kinds of gifts I like to give as well.
 But if I do order gifts for others, I’m very careful to request no plastic packaging in the box.
-I reuse gift bags, boxes, bows, and ribbons from gifts given to me at previous holidays and can’t… Read the rest
+I reuse gift bags, boxes, bows, and ribbons from gifts given to me at previous holidays and can’t remember… Read the rest